Research your market

 Are freelancers used in your industry?

 Most industries have a 'trade association' or professional body that may well be a useful first port of call.
-If you already operate in the industry you probably already have contacts that can tell you if they would be likely to use your services, how often, what they pay and any resources/skills they find difficult to source.
+If you already operate in the industry you probably already have contacts that can tell you some basic information.
+For example, if they would be likely to use your services, how often, what they would pay and any resources/skills they find difficult to source.

 It is also useful to talk to freelancers already working in your chosen industry to see what the current market is like.
 Online forums will be a good place to put out tentative feelers.